HunCoding/meu-primeiro-crud-go/README.md

-# MyFirstCRUD in Go
+# MeuPrimeiroCRUD em Go

-This is a comprehensive guide for the "MyFirstCRUD" project in Go, an example application that implements the basic CRUD (Create, Read, Update, Delete) operations for users.
+This is a comprehensive guide for the "MeuPrimeiroCRUD em Go" project in Go, an example application that implements the basic CRUD (Create, Read, Update, Delete) operations for users.
 The project includes a Dockerfile to facilitate running it in containers.

 ## Information

-- **Title**: My First CRUD in Go | HunCoding
+- **Title**: MeuPrimeiroCRUD em Go | HunCoding
 - **Version**: 1.0
 - **Host**: localhost:8080